Who was Fred Hampton? – Biography, Black Panther Party, Major Facts, & Death

 How was Fred Hampton murdered?

-Armed with adequate intel (provided by O’Neal) about Fred Hampton and the internal workings of the BPP, an armed group of security officers (from the FBI, Cook County office, and the Chicago Police) stormed into Hampton’s apartment in the early hours of December 4, 1969.
+Armed with adequate intel (provided by O’Neal) about Fred Hampton and the internal workings of the BPP, an armed group of security officers (from the FBI, the Cook County office, and the Chicago Police) stormed into Hampton’s apartment in the early hours of December 4, 1969.

 In addition to giving information about the apartment, O’Neal was asked by the FBI to knock Hampton unconscious using barbiturates (sleeping pills) in his drink.
 After O’Neal left the apartment, a 14-man team of security officers (from the Cook County office, Chicago Police and the FBI) raided the apartment.
 The police claimed that they had a search warrant for illegal firearms.